Skip to main content

 listen 443 ssl; # managed by Certbot

-ssl_certificate /etc/letsencrypt/live/your-website.example.com/fullchain.pem; # managed by Certbot
+ssl_certificate /etc/letsencrypt/live/$DOMAIN/fullchain.pem; # managed by Certbot

-ssl_certificate_key /etc/letsencrypt/live/your-website.example.com/privkey.pem; # managed by Certbot
+ssl_certificate_key /etc/letsencrypt/live/$DOMAIN/privkey.pem; # managed by Certbot

 include /etc/letsencrypt/options-ssl-nginx.conf; # managed by Certbot